The 10 Most Haunted Places in Canada

 The Most Haunted Places in Canada

 The foreboding ruins of the sprawling Tranquille Sanatorium outside Kamloops, B.C., are straight out of a nightmare.
 Originally built in 1907 as a treatment centre for tuberculosis sufferers, it later served as a mental institution before ultimately being abandoned in the early ’80s.
 Echoes of its former residents seem to remain, however, as witnesses report off-the-charts paranormal activity, ranging from orbs to eerie disembodied moans.
-Before the pandemic derailed the 2020-2021 tourist seasons, you could tour the eerie location—surely one of the most haunted places in Canada—with a guide from Tranquille Farm Fresh, which now manages the site.
-For the truly fearless (or downright crazy), they even offered an escape room experience in the stygian tunnels that link the various buildings on the property. – Brett Walther
+Up until 2019, you could tour the eerie location—surely one of the most haunted places in Canada—with a guide from Tranquille Farm Fresh, which managed the site.
+For the truly fearless (or downright crazy), they even offered an escape room experience in the stygian tunnels that link the various buildings on the property.

 2 / 10

-Most haunted places in Canada - Craigdarroch Castle, Victoria
+Most haunted places in Canada - Craigdarroch Castle

 Built in the 1890s for coal miner Robert Dunsmuir and his family, this Victorian-era mansion has since become one of most haunted places in Canada.
 Rumours of a piano that plays by itself, and sightings of a ghostly woman in white have frequently been reported.
 Many attribute the castle’s supernatural proclivity to Dunsmuir’s untimely demise just a year before the building was completed.